 Green Thumb Lawn Care

-Lawn Doctor‘s logo derives from the phrase “having a green thumb.”
-That means Lawn Doctor has a special way with grass and plants.
+Lawn Doctor‘s logo derives from the phrase “having a green thumb,” meaning that means Lawn Doctor has a special way with lawn care across the U.S.

-Like many idioms, nobody can say for sure where this phrase came from.
+Gardners everywhere are familiar with the expression Green Thumb, but what’s the origin and true definition?
+Like many idioms, nobody can say for sure where this gardening phrase came from.
 The expression in the United Kingdom is referred to as “green fingers.”

 According to one story, a British journalist coined “green fingers” in 1925.
 According to another version, gardener’s thumbs became green due to algae growing on pots that they handled.
 One source links the phrase to England’s King Edward I, who allegedly kept many serfs occupied shelling green peas for him to eat, offering a prize to the serf whose thumb was greenest.